taikinman/langrila/README.md

 ```

 ## Retrieval
-Now only Qdrant and Chroma are supported for basic retrieval.
+Now langrila supports qdrant, chroma and usearch for retrieval.

 ### For Qdrant
 ```python